Testing Symmetry for Bivariate Copulas using Bernstein Polynomials: Finite sample performance

-\n In Tables~\ref{table:2} and~\ref{table:3}, samples with $n=100$ and $n=200$ from asymmetric Gaussian(GA), Frank(FR), Gumbel(GU) and Student(ST) copulas were generated according to the Khoudraji's device, respectively.
+\n The empirical level of the tests are presented in Table~\ref{tab:1}.
+Evidently, a significant portion of the Bernstein tests falls below their designated nominal level; however, their performance surpasses that of the empirical tests.

+\n To study the power of the considered tests, samples of sizes $n=100$ and $n=200$ were generated from the Gaussian (GA), Frank (FR), Gumbel-Hougaard (GU) and Student (ST) copulas, made asymmetric using the Khoudraji’s device~\citep{Khoudraji:1995}.
 The Khoudraji's device is defined as